All Israel

 Two missile impacts in Tel Aviv rendered another 300 people unable to access their homes.
 In Bnei Brak, several hundreds more suffered the same fate, while in Haifa, 60 people were evacuated.

-According to the report, similar numbers of people had to leave their homes after missile strikes on the preceding days.
+According to the report, similar numbers of people had to leave their homes following missile strikes on the preceding days.

 09:43 - IDF shoots down around 30 Iranian drones overnight